ArgoCanada/argo-dm/docs/barge-summary.md

 full self check will have already been completed which includes getting a GPS fix and connecting to Iridium.

-For the PROVORS, we used the overhead hoist for deployment as they are quite heavy.
+For the PROVORs, we used the overhead hoist for deployment as they are quite heavy.
 We lifted the floats using a 5ft strap, which we left on the float during the test so it could easily be reused for recovery.
 The float was lowered to water level on the lift, tied the nylon line looped onto the hanging